kellpossible/blog/content/Adventures/23-EmpathyAndCriticism.rst

 details about an accident or a near miss than the person who was themselves involved?

-If you know someone, perhaps a friend who has had an accident or a near miss, before launching into criticising/reporting their mistakes behind their backs consider doing this first instead: talk to them about it if they are willing.
+If you know someone who has had an accident or a near miss, before launching into criticising/reporting their mistakes behind their backs consider doing this first instead: talk to them about it if they are willing.
 Be empathetic, be *very* careful to avoid implying judgement.
 They may feel shame, or they may not even realise the full extent of their mistake, which may be why they have not told you about it of their own accord.
 Build up a rapport with them on the subject, ask careful questions and help them to to feel comfortable identifying and sharing their own mistakes with others.
 It may even be that you are not the best person to do approach them, perhaps they will be more comfortable talking to another friend, so delegate this responsibility!

 To open the proceedings, a story about one of my own near misses, a couple of weekends ago I was in a canyon with some friends.
 We were